openslide/openslide-python/doc/index.rst

       Unlike in the C interface, these images are not premultiplied.

+   .. attribute:: color_profile

+      The embedded :ref:`color profile <color-management>` for this slide, as a Pillow :class:`~PIL.ImageCms.ImageCmsProfile`, or :obj:`None` if not available.

    .. method:: read_region(location, level, size)

       Return an RGBA :class:`Image <PIL.Image.Image>` containing the